 This course is designed to cover the skills required to manage a gravel pit or quarry mine in British Columbia.
 The course content is consistent with the Health, Safety and Reclamation Code for Mines in British Columbia (“The Code”).
 The Code will be gained through the course content and learning activities.
 General and specific occupational health and safety issues and best management practices will be reviewed and studied.
 Buildings, machinery and equipment commonly involved in gravel pit or quarry operations will be described, especially with relation to recognition of potential safety concerns and mitigation of hazards.
 Pit design plans will be studied and reviewed along with the range of operational procedures that take place in pits.
 The use of explosives will be considered, especially as this relates to the approved personnel required in the presence of blasting.
 The code requirements relating to reclamation and the closure of pits and quarries will be reviewed and standards as well as best management practices will be studied.

 This is an online continual entry course.
 Students can register at any time during the term and have 6 months to complete the course from the date of registration.
-This is an industry services course.

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 Upon successful completion of this course, the student will be able to: